jknezevic1712/craving/INFO.md

   1. OrdersComponent
   2. HighlightDirective

+## Shared Modules

+In a case where you have split your AppModule into multiple separate Modules and in each of those you have a few Modules imported that are the same in all of them you can create a Shared Module that would import all those duplicate Modules and export them so that we can import one Module instead of duplicating the imports.

+## CoreModule

+CoreModule makes the AppModule a bit leaner, so in case if you had a situation like this:

+1. AppModule
+  1. AppComponent
+  2. ProductsService
+  3. AnalyticsService

+You can turn this into this:

+1. AppModule
+  1. AppComponent
+  2. CoreModule
+2. CoreModule
+  1. ProductsService
+  2. AnalyticsService

+Ofcourse, if you use { providedIn: 'root' } inside of @Injectable, then you don't have services added to the providers array so you have no need to do this.

 # Observables

 They are various data sources, such as: (User Input) Events, Http Requests, Triggered in Code, ...